Russia races Tom Cruise and Elon Musk for first movie in space

 "We will have to film in space what it is not possible to shoot on Earth," she says.

-Peresild said that unlike many other Soviet children who grew up with Gagarin's feats looming large, she never dreamed of going to space.
+Peresild said that unlike many other Soviet children who grew up with Gagarin's feats looming large, she never dreamt of going to space.

 She admits to feeling "afraid" when she was selected for the job from a pool of 3,000 candidates.